timnajuch/LAMMPS-LBM-PSM/README.md

 The current version has been tested and used with "lammps-stable_29Sep2021_update3".
 Simply copy all files from the src folder into your LAMMPS src folder and compile your LAMMPS executable.

+Last update caught up with the main LAMMPS repo so that the code compiles.
+Verification cases have not been re-run though.

 ## How to use the coupled LBM-DEM feature
 The LBM-DEM coupling can be used by employing some simple LAMMPS commands (fix and pair_style) in your LAMMPS input script.
 The verification cases demonstrate also the usage of the new fix styles.